pali101/fws-payments/README.md

   - Caller must have signed the permit
   - Permit must be valid and not expired

-#### `depositWithPermitAndOperatorApproval(address token, address to, uint256 amount, uint256 deadline, uint8 v, bytes32 r, bytes32 s, address operator, bool approved, uint256 rateAllowance, uint256 lockupAllowance, uint256 maxLockupPeriod)`
+#### `depositWithPermitAndApproveOperator(address token, address to, uint256 amount, uint256 deadline, uint8 v, bytes32 r, bytes32 s, address operator, uint256 rateAllowance, uint256 lockupAllowance, uint256 maxLockupPeriod)`

 Deposits tokens using EIP-2612 permit and sets operator approval in a single transaction.